Mark70117/FCND-Motion-Planning/README.md

 collision data and the simulator.
 This was necessary because the grid method tends to plan close to the edge of the grid.

-The alternative A* method using medial axis was implementented.
+An alternative A* method using medial axis was implementented.
 The code used was essentially the code presented in lectures.
 Specifically Lesson 6, section
 13. 'Medial Axis Exercise'.
 This method plans considerably faster than A* grid method.
 Since it tends to stay as far away from collisions as possible, the SAFETY limit was left at the original 3m.
+This code can be selected by changing the METHOD = AStarMethod.GRID to METHOD = AStarMethod.MEDIAL_AXIS

+However METHOD = AStarMethod.GRID was used since it produces staighter waypaths which prune more pretty making it easier for reviewers to realize that the pruning algorithm was cut and paste from the solution provided in class.

 #### [IYPPA]-6] Cull waypoints from the path